PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 To perform an application update, follow these steps:

-1. Transfer application update `tar` file to the `/scratch` partition on device:
+1. Transfer an application update tar file to the `/scratch` partition on the device:

    ```
    $ mbl-cli copy <rootfs update payload> <destination on device under the /scratch partition> [address]